Articles Posted in Litigation

 Jeffrey P. Gale, P.A.

 Personal injury cases can have both active and passive tortfeasors, with both being legally responsible for compensating the injured party.
 The passive tortfeasor’s liability arises from the legal principle known as vicarious liability.
-Consider these examples: In Florida Under the principle of respondeat superior, an employer is responsible for the damages caused by its employee…
+Consider these examples: In Florida In the typical litigated case, both the active and passive tortfeasors are sued.
+Interestingly, Florida law allows…

 Continue reading ›